Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

-After the above cleaning, we observe the following. \begin{lemma} Every $v \in V(G) \setminus \{s,t\}$ satisfies exactly one of the following: \begin{enumerate} \item There exists $i \in I_0$ and a path $P(i,v)$ from a vertex of $V(P_i) \setminus \{s,t\}$ to $v$ that does not contain any vertex of $\witnessflow$ except for the starting vertex. \item There exists $j \in I_1$ and a path $P(j,v)$ from a vertex of $V(P_j) \setminus \{s,t\}$ to $v$ that does not contain any vertex of $\witnessflow$ except for the starting vertex. \end{enumerate} \end{lemma} \begin{proof} We first show that at least one of the above options hold.
+After the above cleaning, we observe the following. \begin{claim} Every $v \in V(G) \setminus \{s,t\}$ satisfies exactly one of the following: \begin{enumerate} \item There exists $i \in I_0$ and a path $P(i,v)$ from a vertex of $V(P_i) \setminus \{s,t\}$ to $v$ that does not contain any vertex of $\witnessflow$ except for the starting vertex. \item There exists $j \in I_1$ and a path $P(j,v)$ from a vertex of $V(P_j) \setminus \{s,t\}$ to $v$ that does not contain any vertex of $\witnessflow$ except for the starting vertex. \end{enumerate} \end{claim} \begin{proofofclaim} We first show that at least one of the above options hold.
 By the cleaning step, $v$ is reachable from $s$ in $G-\{t\}$; let $P$ be a path from $s$ to $v$ that avoids $t$.
 If $P$ contains a vertex of $\witnessflow$ distinct from $s$, then the subpath of $P$ from the last such vertex to $v$ witnesses that $v$ falls into one of the above cases.
-Otherwise, the first edge of $P$ would be contracted in the last phase of the cleaning step, a contradiction.
+Otherwise, the first edge of $P$ would be contracted in Point~\ref{cleanup2:sv} of the cleaning process described above, a contradiction.